Skyscanner/applicationset-progressive-sync/README.md

 ## Status: `pre-alpha`

-Expect breaking changes until we complete Milestone 2, when we will release the first alpha.
+Expect a non-functional controller and breaking changes until Milestone 2 is completed.

 ## Contributing